-- When audit fees added to audit-related fees total less than the tax fees and/or other non-audit fees.
-We are also mindful of one-time corporate finance transactions and due diligence work for mergers, acquisitions or disposals. - When the company has demonstrated aggressive accounting policies. - When the company fails to disclose the fees paid to the auditor. - When the company has provided poor disclosure or lack of transparency in its financial statements.
+- When the company has failed to disclose the fees paid to the auditor or a specific breakdown of audit versus non-audit fees. - When audit fees added to audit-related fees total less than the tax fees and/or other non-audit fees.
+We are also mindful of one-time corporate finance transactions and due diligence work for mergers, acquisitions or disposals. - When the company has demonstrated aggressive accounting policies.